UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPlanNewReq.md

 ### NewUnibeeApiMerchantPlanNewReq

-`func NewUnibeeApiMerchantPlanNewReq(amount int64, currency string, intervalUnit string, planName string, ) *UnibeeApiMerchantPlanNewReq`
+`func NewUnibeeApiMerchantPlanNewReq(amount int64, currency string, intervalCount int32, intervalUnit string, planName string, ) *UnibeeApiMerchantPlanNewReq`

 NewUnibeeApiMerchantPlanNewReq instantiates a new UnibeeApiMerchantPlanNewReq object This constructor will assign default values to properties that have it defined,